udivankin/markdown-to-slack-blocks/README.md

-# Markdown to Slack Block Kit
+# Markdown to Slack Blocks

 A powerful library to convert Markdown text into Slack's Block Kit JSON format.